erezs80/Terraform-Demo/Labs/lab1/README.md

 Lab 1 instructions:

 1. Install Terraform:
-  follwo this link to install terraform on your workstaion : https://learn.hashicorp.com/terraform/getting-started/install.html
+  follow this link to install terraform on your workstation : https://learn.hashicorp.com/terraform/getting-started/install.html

 2. Create in your Azure subscription service principal : follow this link to create service principal in your subscription (this service principal later on will grant terraform to make changes     on your Azure subscription on your behalf: